Updated 2/23/2021 at 9:30 AM with information regarding Spring Break.

 Law School Building

-Access to the building will be limited to enrolled students coming in to study or attend courses, Monday - Friday, 8 a.m. to 6 p.m.
+Access to the building will be limited to faculty, staff and enrolled students coming in to study or attend courses, Monday - Friday, 8 a.m. to 6 p.m.
+Please note, these hours will vary on holidays.

-The Chastek Law Library will be open to law students only, with limited exceptions, during normal hours
+The Chastek Law Library will be open to law students only during normal hours and remains closed to the public.
+Hours mirror that of the Law School building.

 Other Campus Services